bestia-dev/deploying_rust_server_and_database/README.md

 ## Uninstall docker

-I will uninstall docker, because I will use Podman instead.
+I will uninstall docker because I will use Podman instead.
 Podman is an in-place replacement for Docker.
 It is not a service, just a simple executable.
 <https://podman.io/>
 On my VM I didn't really use any containers before, I was just experimenting with docker, so I don't care if I delete everything: images, containers, volumes,...